 When I was in my teens, I knew I never wanted to be a teacher.
 My father was a teacher, many of my uncles were teachers, my cousins were teachers, there were teachers everywhere I looked.
 I knew with the certainty of teenagehood that the last profession on Earth I would ever enter would be […]

 The 26th of January is both Indian Independence Day and Australia Day.
 As someone of Indian descent, and Australian nationality, I face no conflict there.
 There is no tugging at my conscience to choose one country over the other, there is no struggle in embracing both celebrations equally.
 Both celebrations are about nationhood, the forging […]

+Larni’s fingers grip the steering wheel, knuckles whitening.
+Nanna didn’t sound well on the phone.
+She sounded old and tired.
 A large shape on the road catches her eye.
 A full-grown wedge-tailed eagle picks at the bones of a mangled carcass, the latest road-kill victim of a hurtling road-train.
 She doesn’t have time for this.